ForestMars/PEDAL/README.md

 License: All Rights Reserved, Continuum Software

 > *Disclaimer:* PEDAL generates code automatically, but it’s still *your* codebase.
 Always review generated migrations and business logic to ensure they match your product’s needs.
-After all, trust but verify is key in product engineering.

-**Happy coding,** and may your pipelines always be as deterministic as a well-grooved CI script.
+Trust, but verify.